Japanese street fashion: Fashion industry and popular brands

 Although Japanese street fashion is known for its mix-match of different styles and genres, and there is no single sought-after brand that can consistently appeal to all fashion groups, the huge demand created by the fashion-conscious population is fed and supported by Japan's vibrant fashion industry.
 Issey Miyake, Yohji Yamamoto and Comme des Garçons are often said to be the three cornerstone brands of Japanese fashion.
 Together they were particularly recognized as a Japanese fashion force in the early 1980s for their intensive use of monochrome color and cutting-edge design.

 The social motives driving interaction with and involvement in personal fashion choices and wider fashion movements within Japan are complex.
 Firstly, the comparatively large quantity of disposable income available to Japanese youth is significant; many argue this has been, historically, made possible through a greater degree of Japanese youth living at home with their parents for much longer than in other countries, reducing living expenses and thus making larger spending on clothing possible.

 Japan is also known for its significant consumption of foreign luxury brands.
 According to data from 2006, Japan consumed 41 percent of the entire world's luxury goods.
 The blue line of Burberry is among the most successful in this arena.

 Japanese street fashion influences the West Coast of the United States.
 High-end fashion brands like Comme des Garçons have played a big role in the global industry since the 1980s, especially through frequent cross-over guest design with other brands.
 In 2008, Rei Kawakubo designed for Louis Vuitton and H&M. Harajuku Fashion was ranked 5th in the fashion field of Google Search of the Year in 2019.

 Modern Japanese street fashion

 Though the styles have changed over the years, street fashion is still prominent in Tokyo today.
 Young adults can often be found wearing subculture attire in large urban fashion districts such as Harajuku (Ura-Harajuku), Aoyama, Ginza, Odaiba, Shinjuku and Shibuya.

 Lolita

 Containing many different themes within its boundaries, Lolita has become one of the larger, more recognizable styles in Japanese street fashion and has gained a following worldwide.
 Skirts or dresses are usually worn at or below knee length with petticoats beneath for volume.
 Blouses or tops are lace-trimmed or ruffled in the Victorian or Rococo style.
 The length of the socks or stockings can go from ankle to thigh level and may be topped with lace.
-Wearers of this fashion style often put on Mary Janes or boots.
+Wearers of this fashion style often put on Mary Janes, tea party shoes, or boots.
 The more well-known sub-styles within Lolita fashion are as follows: